mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 In the hotel booking sample, resources are fixed.
 The number of available rooms can be considered unelastic.
 Using a warehouse analogy, what's in stock is all that we have.
 Option one is the safest; we lock the selected rooms first, which guarantees they will be available to the customer.
 That is the same approach used by most ticket booking websites, for example.
 Option two is less safe even in low concurrent scenarios.
 The more rooms a customer tries to book, the higher the risk one will not be available when the credit card is authorized.
 In the booking business, it seems that locking is a better option.

-Let's now move to a different business.
+Is that always the case?
+As you probably guess, the simple fact that I'm asking the question means that the answer is no. The presented options are probably both valid even in booking-kind scenarios, and it depends on the business setup.
+So far, it seems that option one is safer than option two.
+Before presenting a booking scenario where option two, or a variation of it, might be better, let's have a look at a different business.

 Lacadon, Inc. is a generic e-commerce website that sells many things.
-Lacadon has many warehouses worldwide, and when fulfilling orders, items can be picked up from different warehouses based on some business rules.
+Lacadon has many warehouses worldwide; the order fulfilling system might pick up items from different warehouses based on some business rules.

 Let's see what happens if we apply option one to the Lacadon business.
 Option one is a transaction-based approach.
-When an order comes in, products are locked for that order, and the credit card authorization is successful, the order is confirmed and later processed and shipped.
+When an order comes in, products are locked for that order, and if the credit card authorization is successful, the order is confirmed and later processed and shipped.
 If not all products are available in one warehouse, we need a distributed transaction over more than one warehouse.
 In both cases, even the simpler one involving one warehouse, the system doesn't scale.
 The more order we have, the longer they'll wait until one way or the other they deadlock.
 In this kind of business, locking is rarely, if ever, an option.
 Appling option two doesn't change the situation much; it'll still be tough to guarantee the business rule.
 With option two, we first authorize the card and then check for items' availability.
 If items are in stock, we proceed with the order.
 The devil is in the details: